 - a.
 Each member who is eligible to participate in the Departmental/Program Review Committee is normally expected to participate fully.
 At the start of the discussion, the Department Head/Program Chair confirms that each participant has read the entire file and Appendix V, "Recommended practices for departmental/program and institutional interpretation of student evaluations."
 [Added 10-44, Board, Oct.
 22, 2011, Rev. 11-9, 18-28, Board, Feb.
 23, 2019] - b.
 The Departmental/Program Review Committee will review and evaluate the candidate's record of teaching, scholarship, and service with respect to departmental/program and College standards.
 [Rev. 10-44, Board, Oct.
 22, 2011, 11-9] - c.
 When the candidate is seeking tenure, the Departmental/Program Review Committee will also discuss the programmatic needs (present and future) of the department/program and the College.
 Only in exceptional circumstances should concerns regarding the programmatic fit of the candidate be introduced for the first time during the tenure review.
 [Rev. 10-44, Board, Oct.
 22, 2011, 11-9] - d.
-If the Departmental/Program Review Committee requests additional information, the request should be in writing.
-The candidate will be allowed to respond to any such additional information before the Committee concludes its deliberations.
-All additional information and responses (if any) from the candidate will be made part of the file.
-[Added 11-9]
+If the Departmental/Program Review Committee requests additional information, the following procedure will be followed.
+All communication concerning requests for additional information or documentation from the candidate must be in writing from the Chair of the Review Committee on behalf of that Committee.
+Each of these requests must include a statement that contextualizes and clearly states the relevance of the request.
+All requests must be submitted to both the candidate and the Provost, who will determine the appropriateness of the request.
+The Provost may reject or limit requests for information or documentation within 2-3 business days of the initial request.
+If the Provost does not reject the request, the candidate will have 5 business days from the initial request date to provide information.
+Under rare circumstances, the candidate may request additional time, if necessary, from the Provost.
+The Committee will not conclude its deliberations until it is in receipt of the requested information or the candidate's time limit has expired.
+Additional information and responses (if any) from the candidate will be made part of the file, but the file will not include rejected requests for information.
+[Added 11-9, Rev. 22-04, Board Dec.
+6, 2022]